joelday/Badonkatrunc/README.md

 Tested with Chrome, Firefox, IE 7+, Safari (Mac/Win/iOS) and Opera.

 ###Example Usage
-    // Limits contents of &lt;header&gt; elements to a single line, truncating when nessecary, based on target element width.
+    // Limits contents of target elements to a single line, truncating when nessecary, based on target element width.
     $('header').badonkatrunc();

     // Reduces font size to 70% of the original size before truncating.